Ophioglossaceae

-Ophioglossaceae, the adder's-tongue family, is a small family of ferns.
+Ophioglossaceae, from Ancient Greek ὄφις (óphis), meaning "snake", and γλῶσσα (glôssa), meaning "tongue", also known as the adder's-tongue family, is a small family of ferns.
 In the Pteridophyte Phylogeny Group classification of 2016 (PPG I), it is the only family in the order Ophioglossales, which together with the Psilotales is placed in the subclass Ophioglossidae.
 The Ophioglossidae are one of the groups traditionally known as eusporangiate ferns.
 Members of the family differ from other ferns in a number of ways.
 Many have only a single fleshy leaf at a time.
 Their gametophytes are subterranean and rely on fungi for energy.

 Description

 Members of Ophioglossaceae are usually terrestrial (excepting a few epiphytic species of Ophioglossum) and occur in both temperate and tropical areas.

 They differ from the other ferns in several respects: